poole/lanyon/_posts/2017-07-12-renamed-types.md

 Third, the compiler alerted me to a couple of unnecessary calls to `Unit()`.
 How?
 After the change, `Unit` was no longer a valid method of `Direction` - a Direction is already a unit, after all.
-This readability change also helped optimize the program.
+So this readability change also improved performance.

-The fixed bugs, improved readability, and increased performance convinced me to introduce a new [Energy type](https://github.com/hunterloftis/pbr/blob/gh-pages/pbr/energy.go), a Vector3 that exclusively deals with light energy.
+The fixed bugs, better readability, and improved performance convinced me to introduce a new [Energy type](https://github.com/hunterloftis/pbr/blob/gh-pages/pbr/energy.go), a Vector3 that exclusively deals with light energy.